 When I was in my 20s, my cervix got its first job.
-At $60 a pop, the gig was relatively straightforward, if not a bit unorthodox: I had to allow a few ob-gyns to give me pelvic exams and practice placing a cervical cap — a relatively new form of birth control at the time.
+At $60 a pop, the gig was relatively straightforward, if a bit unorthodox: I had to allow a few ob-gyns to give me pelvic exams and practice placing a cervical cap — a relatively new form of birth control at the time.

 The doctors could have honed their cap-placing skills on medical mannequins, but those cervixes would have been plastic and generic, with none of the variations in female anatomy that we real-life cervix models could offer.

-Fast forward to today: Medical students have access to all manner of extraordinary sophisticated virtual technologies that mimic the human body.
+Fast forward to today: Medical students have access to all manner of extraordinary virtual technologies that mimic the human body.
 Still, in terms of educational value, there’s no substitute for real human bodies, dead or alive.

 Encounters with learners